nick722/js-hard-parts/README.md

 Using ES6 Classes

-Challenge 1/2
+Challenge 2/2
-Create a class PersonClass.
+Create a class DeveloperClass
-PersonClass should have a constructor that is passed an input of name and saves it to a property by the same name.
+ that creates objects by extending the PersonClass class.
+ In addition to having a name property and greet method, DeveloperClass should have an introduce method.
-PersonClass should also have a method called greet that logs the string 'hello'.
+ When called, introduce should log the string
+ 'Hello World, my name is [name]'.

 =================================================================